 During the annual two-week ILC session, delegates (representing employers’ organizations, trade unions and government officials of Member States) gather to discuss international labour standards.
 Informal worker representatives from the domestic worker, home-based worker, street-vendor and waste picker sectors will participate as observers and as part of the worker group to ensure the voice of informal workers is heard.

-This year WIEGO will join efforts with our Network partners from IDWF, StreetNet International, HomeNet South Asia, SEWA and IUF in sending delegations to bring the voices and experiences of the most marginalized workers, and hence the most at risk of violence and harassment in the world of work.
+In 2019, WIEGO joined efforts with our Network partners from IDWF, StreetNet International, HomeNet South Asia, SEWA and IUF in sending delegations to bring the voices and experiences of the most marginalized workers, and hence the most at risk of violence and harassment in the world of work.

-It is expected that the ILC will vote on whether to adopt a Convention on the Elimination of Violence and Harassment in the World of Work.
+It was expected that the ILC would vote on whether to adopt a Convention on the Elimination of Violence and Harassment in the World of Work.
 View a diagram on the ILO Standard Setting Procedure (pdf).

-- ILO Report V (2A) and ILO Report V (2B) will be the basis for the discussion in June 2019 in Geneva: Ending Violence and harassment in the world of work
+- ILO Report V (2A) and ILO Report V (2B) were the basis for the discussion in June 2019 in Geneva: Ending Violence and harassment in the world of work

 - WIEGO Blog: Workplace Violence and Harassment: Informal Workers also need protection